Best Homeowners Insurance in South Carolina

 How much is home insurance in South Carolina?

-South Carolina homeowners pay $208 a month for standard homeowners insurance, on average.
-That’s 35% higher than the national average home insurance rate of $146 a month.
-Reasons for the higher rates are in part due to the state’s high crime rate and the frequency of hurricanes and floods.
+South Carolina homeowners pay $209 a month for standard homeowners insurance, on average.
+That's about 27% higher than the national average home insurance rate of $159 a month.
+Reasons for the higher rates are in part due to the state's high crime rate and the frequency of hurricanes and floods.

 Note: Average rates are based on non-binding estimates provided by Quadrant Information Services.
 Your rates may vary.

-The deductible you choose also affects your home insurance premium.
-The higher your deductible, the lower your premium.
-Increasing your deductible from $500 to $2,000 can drop your monthly premium by 20%.
-Below are average home insurance rates for different deductibles in South Carolina:
+The deductible you choose also affects your home insurance rate.
+The higher your deductible, the lower your rate.
+Increasing your deductible from $500 to $2,000 can drop your monthly rate by 19%.
+Below are average home insurance rates for different deductibles in South Carolina.

 Note: Average rates are based on non-binding estimates provided by Quadrant Information Services.
 Your rates may vary.